Introducing the Final New Network

 Our riders told us they want buses to come more often.
 The final network includes better frequency on weekdays, Saturdays, or Sundays for 15 existing SamTrans routes, bringing about 185,000 more residents and 125,000 more jobs within a 5-minute walk of frequent service.

 Bus service on weekends and later in the day was a common request during outreach.
 The new network extends the hours of service or offers new weekend service on 10 routes.

 Riders told us trips on SamTrans can feel slow.
 Taking a lot of turns off a main road adds time to trips.
 To reduce travel time, deviations that are not heavily utilized, or are within a reasonable walking distance of a route’s main street, were eliminated.

 Multiple SamTrans routes serve the same roads today.
 By reducing duplication, the system will be easier to understand, and resources can be reinvested in improving service.

-New service into Oyster Point (Route 130) and between East Palo Alto and San Bruno BART (Route EPX) would improve access to jobs and bayfront open space.
-The recommended network also improves service to the college campuses in San Mateo County.
+New service into Oyster Point (Route 130) and between East Palo Alto and San Bruno BART (Route EPX) will improve access to jobs and bayfront open space.
+The final network also improves service to the college campuses in San Mateo County.
 New Routes 124 and 249 feature limited stop connections from rail stations to college campuses.

 New on-demand service

-What are the Recommended Changes in My Community?
+What are the Final Changes in My Community?